Abhiek187/floor-printing-robot/README.md

 Capstone project: A robot that can draw images on a surface

 ## img_info.py

+A Python script that converts an image into its basic colors

 ### Requirements
 **Python 3.6+ and pip 3**: (https://docs.python-guide.org/starting/install3/linux/)